PostHog/posthog.com/contents/blog/rome-hackathon.md

 author: ["ian-vanagas"]
 featuredImage: ../images/blog/planning-a-company-offsite/planning-offsite.jpeg
 featuredImageType: full
-categories: ["Inside PostHog", "Engineering", "Product updates"]
+categories: ["Inside PostHog", "Startups"]
 ---

 As an all-remote team, we know how important getting together in person is (we’ve [written about this before](/blog/asynchronous-remote-companies)).
-Our [product analytics team](/handbook/people/team-structure/product-analytics) (plus Luke, Annika, Cory, and Lottie) recently got back from an offsite in Rome.
+Our [product analytics team](/handbook/people/team-structure/product-analytics) (plus Luke, Annika, Cory, and Lottie) recently got back from an offsite in Rome – see also [how we plan a killer offsite in 8 weeks](/blog/planning-a-company-offsite).

 The team ate a lot of pizza and gelato, refocused and aligned current work, ran 360 feedback sessions, and more (see our engineer Paul's [summary thread here](https://twitter.com/pauldambra/status/1576257069766037506)).
 On top of all of this, they had a hackathon and built a bunch of new things.

 ![Team Rome](../images/blog/rome-hackathon/team-rome.jpeg)